Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

    }

-This web application follows *Single Page Application* architecture (`SPA`:term:) and uses a `WebSocket`:term: to communicate client with server by means of requests and responses.
+This web application follows *Single Page Application* architecture (`SPA`:term:) and uses a `WebSocket`:term: to communicate client with application server by means of requests and responses.
 Specifically, the main app class implements the interface ``WebSocketConfigurer`` to register a ``WebSocketHanlder`` to process WebSocket requests in the path ``/magicmirror``.